The news, however, was hot, hot, hot. The top six most-read ARLnow.com stories of the week were:

-(Updated at 2 p.m.)
+(Updated on 12/23/21 at 11:20 p.m.)
 Arlington County Police have arrested a man suspected of robbing a bank in Ballston last month.

 Someone dressed in a winter coat and sunglasses walked into the Navy Federal Credit Union at 875 N. Randolph Street on Feb.
 10 and passed a note to a teller before running off with an “undisclosed amount of cash,” police said.

-ACPD — with the help of the FBI, the Alexandria Police Department, Falls Church City Police Department, Fairfax City Police Department, Fairfax County Police Department and the Prince William County Police Department — arrested 32-year-old Christopher Alan Martin in connection with the robbery yesterday around 5 p.m.
+ACPD — wit the help of the FBI, the Alexandria Police Department, Falls Church City Police Department, Fairfax City Police Department, Fairfax County Police Department and the Prince William County Police Department — arrested 32-year-old [name redacted] in connection with the robbery yesterday around 5 p.m.

-Authorities believe Martin may have also robbed a Navy Federal in Potomac Yard and then dumped some of the loot on S. Glebe Road in Arlington the same week.
-Alexandria police have not yet charged Martin with a crime, however.
+Authorities believe [redacted] may have also robbed a Navy Federal in Potomac Yard and then dumped some of the loot on S. Glebe Road in Arlington the same week.
+Alexandria police have not yet charged [redacted] with a crime, however.